-13. During the year the Committee was presented with terms of reference to formalise its role in the Local Plan process, including employing the Planning Advisory Service to conduct another review.
+6. During the year the Committee was presented with terms of reference to formalise its role in the Local Plan process.
 However, after debate it was decided that without the technical expertise provided at the Planning Policy Working Group it would be difficult to effectively fulfil this role.
 As the Committee could call in any decisions made by Cabinet during the process if it considered there were issues that merited further consideration, the Committee voted not to adopt the terms of reference.